maintenance

 2. Check basket holes for blockage

-3. Consider descaling if long time since last
+3. Consider descaling if it’s been a while

 Maintenance Schedule Recommendations